Black hole ringdown spectroscopy of curvature-coupled scalar and pseudoscalar fields: Results

-\textit{Robustness checks.} We have verified that our results are robust and consistent with the assumptions underlying our analysis.
+We have verified that our results are robust and consistent with the assumptions underlying our analysis.
 First, we have confirmed that all posterior samples satisfy $\zeta \ll 1$, ensuring that the small-coupling approximation remains valid.
 We have also verified that our constraints on $\ell$ are not artifacts of excluding $\zeta \geq 1$ or $\text{Im} (\omega) > 0$ from the priors.
-The width of the $\ell$ posteriors in dynamical Chern-Simons gravity agrees with previous estimates \cite{Chung:2025gyg}, further supporting the validity of our inference.
+The width of the $\ell$ posteriors of the field with dynamical Chern-Simons coupling agrees with previous estimates \cite{Chung:2025gyg}, further supporting the validity of our inference.
 We also find no significant degeneracy between $\ell$ and the remnant black hole's mass and spin (i.e., a waveform with nonzero $\ell$ cannot mimic a general-relativity waveform with different $M_z$ and $a$).
-Additionally, we have confirmed that relaxing the approximation $A^{N, q}_{nlm} = (-1)^l (A^{P, q}_{nlm})^{\dagger} $ and including an overtone do not significantly affect the constraints.
-Finally, we have checked that our results are robust against numerical errors in the METRICS computations, systematic errors in the quasinormal-mode spectra model for spins $a > 0.75$, and the choice of ringdown start time, provided that merger nonlinearities have sufficiently subsided.
-All checks are detailed in Supp.~Mat.
+Additionally, we have confirmed that relaxing the approximation $ A^{-, \rm (P)}_{nlm} = (-1)^l (A^{+, \rm (P)}_{nlm})^{\dagger} $ and including an overtone do not significantly affect the constraints.
+Finally, we have checked that our results are robust against numerical errors in the quasinormal-mode computations, systematic errors in the quasinormal-mode spectra model for spins $a > 0.75$, and the choice of ringdown start time, provided that merger nonlinearities have sufficiently subsided.
+In particular, the joint posteriors place the vast majority of support within the region $a \lesssim 0.75$, i.e., within the calibrated spin range of the quasinormal-mode spectra used here.
+We also verified that the small-coupling expansion parameter $\epsilon$ remains well below unity for the posterior mass, and that the inferred limits are insensitive to reasonable variations of (i) the treatment of ${\rm Im}(\omega)$ cutoffs, (ii) numerical uncertainties in the parameters of the fitting expression of the quasinormal-mode frequencies, and (iii) the ringdown start time.
+These checks collectively ensure that the inference remains inside the domain where the underlying quasinormal-mode modeling is quantitatively reliable.
+Further details are provided in Supplementary Materials.